pablo-blancoc/Portfolio/README.md

 without having ever done a Django project before just send me a message!
 </p>
 <p>
-When the web page is finished I'll upload the link so you can browse on it.
+Link in the description of the project! <br>
 </p>
 ;)